knowlab/knowlab.github.io/members.md

 - <a id="EK">Eva Keller</a> works on *Analysing data embedded bias for treating cardiovascular diseases*.
 This is a collaboration with Profs Sarah Wild and Cathie Sudlow.

 ### Alumni
 - Daqian Shi is a visiting Knowledge Graph Embedding (KGE) aims to model information in KGs into higher dimensional space.
 Daqian is a Ph.D. student in the Department of Information Engineering and Computer Science of the University of Trento, supervised by Prof. Fausto Giunchiglia.
+- Aneeta Sylolypavan is a part-time research associate based at University of Edinburgh.
+Aneeta works on evaluating disparities between clinicians in labelling data for training machine learning models, particularly in the context of decision making supports within Intensive Care Units.
+- Rowena Smith is a part-time clinical research associate based at University of Edinburgh.
+Rowena works on a project studying the associations between childhood adverse events and later life mental disorders.
+This project uses linked health datasets in Scotland including free-text clinical notes from both primary care and secondary care.
 - <a id="TYQ">Tianyue Qi</a> and <a id="YG">Ying Gao</a>, they both work on the project titled *Reproducible machine learning based risk prediction models for cardiovascular disease*.
 Ying focuses on the literature review and Tianyue focuses on reproducing ML models from the literature.
 - <a id="EG">Emily Groves</a> is an MSc student at UCL doing an internship on evaluating embedding models for chemistry ontology enrichment tasks.
 - <a id="ZXL">Zexi Li</a> is an MSc student at UCL doing an internship on health data science projects.